bsnes-emu/bsnes/docs/concepts/game-library.md

 telling icarus where to put imported games, and telling higan where to find them.

- 1. If necessary,
-    create the folder you want higan to use as its game library.
+ 1. Move your existing game library folder to the new location, or otherwise create the folder you want higan to use as its game library.
  1. Launch icarus,
     then click the "Settings ..." button in the lower-right,